- Investor Resources

 c/o Corporate Secretary

 2100 – 40 Temperance Street,

 Please review our Board Mandate for responsibilities of our members of the Board.

 The Board has delegated certain of its responsibilities to two committees, each of which has specific roles and responsibilities as defined by the Board.
 All Board committees are made up solely of non-management directors, a majority of whom are unrelated directors.

-The Audit Committee assists the Board of Directors in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosure.
+The Audit and Risk Committee assists the Board of Directors in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosure.
 It comprises two unrelated directors and a third director who is related only as a director of a subsidiary.
-All members of the Audit Committee are financially literate; that is, they are able to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
+All members of the Audit and Risk Committee are financially literate; that is, they are able to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.